infradom/ecopower_dynamic_grid_prices/README.md

 # Configuration parameters:

 - Authentication code for the Ecopower API: contact Ecopower to obtain a value for this token.
 If left empty, you must provide a backup source entity (e.g. from the nordpool integration)
 - Backup source (in case ecopower API would be down).
-Please note that the backup source must be configured provide cost in € per kWh, without VAT
+Please note that the backup source must be configured provide cost in € per kWh, without VAT.
+This has only been tested for the nordpool integration that has typically a name like sensor.nordpool_kwh_be_eur_3_30_0
 - grid operators may charge different prices than the ones published on the backup source.
 This integration allows you to declare factors A, B, C, D for some customization or the prices published on the backup source:
   - consume cost: Cost = A * (published_price + B)
   - injection fee:  Fee = C * (published_price - D)
 Note that depending on the taxation, these simple scaling formulas may not correctly provide the real price in your country.
 They just allow us to have rough feeling of the consumption and injection price.

+# Known problems
+Configuration menu: Entering scaling factors or offsets that contain zero's does not always work due to an error in HA.
+Use the arrow keys (and additonal non-zero digits) as a workaround.

 # Entities created:
 This integration will create entitites for the Ecopower injection and consumption prices.
 The entities contain an attribute list with the detailed day-ahead prices (per hour or per 15 minutes).
 The attribute list is made compatible with the NordPool attributes, but the tomorrow entries have been added to the today list.
+Besides the ecopower consumption and injection entities, it also creates backup entities (just to verify the correct scaling of the backup entity)
 Additional entities will be created in future versions to make your automations easier.

 # Apexchart Pricing Dashboard Card: